us107/Machine-Learning-Practice-by-Projects/Supervised-Learning/Regression/Linear.md

 # Regression
 Regression in machine learning is a supervised learning technique used to predict continuous, numerical output values (e.g., prices, temperature, sales) based on the relationship between input features (independent variables) and a target variable (dependent variable).

-Understood.
-We’ll **stop adding features** and instead **close the project properly**.

-Below is a **complete, clean technical report** that explains:

-* what you built
-* why the first model failed
-* how you improved it
-* how the evaluation metrics changed
-* what the final results mean

-You can use this:

-* directly in your notebook as Markdown
-* or adapt it for a README / report submission

----

 # 📊 Semiconductor Stock Price Forecasting Using Linear Regression